Unidirectional superconductivity and superconducting diode effect induced by dissipation: Abstract

 \section{Abstract}

 A general principle of condensed matter physics prohibits the electric current in equilibrium.
-This prevents a zero-resistance state realized solely under a finite electric current, namely the unidirectional superconductivity.
-In this Letter, we propose a setup to realize the unidirectional superconductivity as a nonequilibrium steady state.
-We focus on the in-plane transport of atomically thin bilayer superconductors lacking the in-plane inversion symmetry and introduce dissipation by applying the out-of-plane electric field and current.
-By analyzing the time-dependent Ginzburg-Landau equations, we show that locally stable steady-state solutions appear only under the in-plane supercurrent when the out-of-plane electric field exceeds a threshold value.
-Our system also realizes the dissipation-induced superconducting diode effect up to $100\%$ efficiency by purely electric means.
+This prevents a zero-resistance state realized solely under a finite electric current, namely unidirectional superconductivity.
+In this {paper}, we propose a setup to realize the unidirectional superconductivity as a nonequilibrium steady state.
+We focus on the in-plane transport of atomically thin bilayer superconductors lacking in-plane inversion symmetry and introduce dissipation by applying the out-of-plane electric field and current.
+By analyzing time-dependent Ginzburg-Landau equations, we show that locally stable steady-state solutions appear only under an in-plane supercurrent when the out-of-plane electric field exceeds a threshold value.
+Our system also realizes a dissipation-induced superconducting diode effect up to $100\%$ efficiency by purely electric means.